Video Game: The Simpsons: Hit & Run

 - Loophole Abuse: Certain missions in the game require you to either obtain a certain vehicle or change the character's clothes in order to continue.
 However, once you do just that, there is nothing that can stop you from picking the vehicle or character's clothing of your choice before starting.

-- Medium Awareness: While narrating a flashback, Grampa Abe mentions that it happened so long ago he'll have to describe it in sepia tone.
+- While narrating a flashback, Grandpa Abe mentions that it happened so long ago he'll have to describe it in sepia tone.

 - Homer will occasionally shout, "He used a cheat code!" when losing a race, mission, or if rammed by a pursuing cop car.